-Virtual reality (VR) refers to a computer-generated simulation or recreation of a three-dimensional (3D) environment that can be interacted with and explored by a person using specialized electronic devices, typically a head-mounted display (HMD) or VR goggles.
-VR technology aims to create a sense of presence, immersing the user in a virtual world that feels real and allows them to interact with and navigate through this digital environment.
+Virtual reality (VR) denotes a computer-generated simulation or recreation of a three-dimensional (3D) environment that a person can interact with and explore using specialized electronic devices, typically a head-mounted display (HMD) or VR goggles.
+Moreover, VR technology aims to create a sense of presence, immersing users in a virtual world that feels real and allows them to interact with and navigate through this digital environment.

-Virtual reality environments are typically created through a combination of computer graphics, audio, and various sensory inputs.
-When wearing a VR headset, the user’s visual and auditory senses are stimulated to provide a realistic and immersive experience.
-The virtual world can be designed to resemble a real-world environment or be entirely fictional, allowing for endless possibilities and experiences.
+Typically, creators construct virtual reality environments using a combination of computer graphics, audio, and various sensory inputs.
+When users wear a VR headset, the system stimulates their visual and auditory senses to provide a realistic and immersive experience.
+The virtual world can resemble a real-world environment or be entirely fictional, offering endless possibilities and experiences.

 To enhance the immersion, VR systems may incorporate additional elements such as motion tracking, haptic feedback devices, and hand controllers.
 Motion tracking technology enables the system to detect the user’s movements, allowing them to explore and interact with the virtual environment using their body and gestures.
 Haptic feedback devices provide tactile sensations, giving the user a sense of touch or force feedback when interacting with virtual objects.